bcsbooksandcomics/bcsbooksandcomics.github.io/index.md

 2 Head Giant Sealed requires # of players multiple of 4...
 (8, 12, 16, ..)
 Events start at approximately 8p
 Please try to arrive close to 7:40p
-No FNM on 28th April - Closed due to planned event.

 ### Thurs 06, 13, 20, 27 - Casual Standard Contructed
 until and unless 8+ people want to pay/play for DCI/prizes